-- 1. Write a Java program to check whether the given string is palindrome or not. - 2.
-Develop a Java application to generate Electricity bill. - 3.
-Develop a java application to implement currency converter using packages - 4.
+- 1. Develop a Java application to generate Electricity bill. - 2.
+Develop a java application to implement currency converter using packages - 3.
 Design a Java interface for ADT Stack.
-Implement this interface using array. - 5.
-Write a program to perform string operations using ArrayList. - 6.
-Write a Java program to implement user defined exception handling. - 7.
-Write a java program that implements a multi-threaded application. - 8.
-Write a java program to find the maximum value from the given type of elements using a generic function. - 9.
+Implement this interface using array. - 4.
+Write a program to perform string operations using ArrayList. - 5.
+Write a Java program to implement user defined exception handling. - 6.
+Write a java program that implements a multi-threaded application. - 7.
+Write a java program to find the maximum value from the given type of elements using a generic function. - 8.
 Develop a mini project for any application using Java concepts.